PART 2: Control

-This can also be done from the alarm interface.
-For example, if you receive an alarm that one of your devices is accessing a malicious site, you can block the entire domain or IP from the alarm screen and apply to all of your devices.
+Blocks can also be created from the alarm interface.
+For example, if you receive an alarm that one of your devices is accessing a malicious site, you can block the entire domain or IP from the alarm screen.

 1.4.
 Block Via Network Flows

 While looking at your device's network flows, you can tap on its flow entries to get into the details screen.
 In the details screen, you can block flows (please note that not all flows can be blocked and your device may still maintain its functionality).

 1.5.
 Activity Category Block

 For smart devices that function closer to a general-purpose computer, you should implement similar controls to your computers or smartphones.
 For example, if your kids are using the smart TV, you can use category blocking to ensure they don't access sites they're not supposed to.

 Firewalla allows you to create blocking rules to block connections from a geographic location.
 This feature is useful if you want to prevent your network from talking to IP addresses in specific countries.
 It can be an effective way to stop hackers from attacking your IoT devices.
 Learn more about Geo-IP filtering.
-Geo filtering is only available on the Firewalla Blue and Firewalla Gold.
+Geo filtering is only available on the Firewalla Blue Plus and above.